Anne-15/drive-smart/README.md

 With the tensorflow model, we saved checkpoints of the training model during the training process.
 Then a saved model of the trained model after training the check points.

 # The main file for the model
-app(1).py - an API to export the machine learning and AI model for external applications\n. model.py - tensorflow model model_s.py - sklearn model
-new_model - saved model sklearn
+app(1).py - an API to export the machine learning and AI model for external applications. model.py - tensorflow model model_s.py - sklearn model new_model - saved model sklearn